aesara-devs/aesara/doc/library/tensor/random/basic.rst

 Distributions
 ==============

 Aesara can produce :class:`RandomVariable`\s that draw samples from many different statistical distributions, using the following :class:`Op`\s.
+The :class:`RandomVariable`\s behave similarly to NumPy's *Generalized Universal Functions* (or `gunfunc`): it supports "core" random variable :class:`Op`\s that map distinctly shaped inputs to potentially non-scalar outputs.
+We document this behavior in the following with `gufunc`-like signatures.

 .. autoclass:: aesara.tensor.random.basic.UniformRV
    :members: __call__